 '''

 This = wxDC()

 Gets the current logical function.

 See: setLogicalFunction/2

 getMapMode(This) -> wx:wx_enum()

 Types:

 This = wxDC()

 Gets the current mapping mode for the device context.

 See: setMapMode/2

 getMultiLineTextExtent(This, String) ->

 {W :: integer(), H :: integer()}

 Types:

 This = wxDC()

 String = unicode:chardata()

 Gets the dimensions of the string using the currently selected font.

 string is the text string to measure.

 Return: The text extent as a {Width, Height} object.

 Note: This function works with both single-line and multi-line strings.

 See: wxFont, setFont/2, getPartialTextExtents/2, getTextExtent/3

 getMultiLineTextExtent(This, String, Options :: [Option]) ->

 {W :: integer(),

 H :: integer(),

 HeightLine :: integer()}

 Types:

 This = wxDC()

 String = unicode:chardata()

 Option = {font, wxFont:wxFont()}

 Gets the dimensions of the string using the currently selected font.

+string is the text string to measure, heightLine, if non NULL, is where to store the height of a single line.

 The text extent is set in the given w and h pointers.

+If the optional parameter font is specified and valid, then it is used for the text extent calculation, otherwise the

+currently selected font is used.

+If string is empty, its horizontal extent is 0 but, for convenience when using this function for allocating enough

+space for a possibly multi-line string, its vertical extent is the same as the height of an empty line of text.
+Please note

+that this behaviour differs from that of getTextExtent/3.

+Note: This function works with both single-line and multi-line strings.

+See: wxFont, setFont/2, getPartialTextExtents/2, getTextExtent/3

+getPartialTextExtents(This, Text) -> Result

+Types:

 '''